RenishGH/Machine-Learning-Projects/Click on Ads/readme.txt

-In this project I have created a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website.
-I tried to create a model that will predict whether or not they will click on an ad based off the features of that user.
+ I have undertaken a project in which I have created a fabricated dataset representing advertising data.
+This dataset serves to determine whether a specific internet user clicked on an advertisement displayed on a company's website.
+My objective was to develop a predictive model that can anticipate the likelihood of a user clicking on an ad based on various user characteristics.

-This data set contains the following features:
+The dataset encompasses the following attributes:

-* 'Daily Time Spent on Site': consumer time on site in minutes
+'Daily Time Spent on Site': The duration of time, in minutes, that a consumer spends on the site.
-* 'Age': cutomer age in years
+'Age': The age of the customer in years.
-* 'Area Income': Avg.
-Income of geographical area of consumer
+'Area Income': The average income of the geographical area where the consumer resides.
-* 'Daily Internet Usage': Avg. minutes a day consumer is on the internet
+'Daily Internet Usage': The average number of minutes per day that the consumer spends on the internet.
-* 'Ad Topic Line': Headline of the advertisement
+'Ad Topic Line': The headline or title of the advertisement.
-* 'City': City of consumer
+'City': The city in which the consumer is located.
-* 'Male': Whether or not consumer was male
+'Male': An indicator representing whether the consumer is male or not.
-* 'Country': Country of consumer
+'Country': The country to which the consumer belongs.
-* 'Timestamp': Time at which consumer clicked on Ad or closed window
+'Timestamp': The time at which the consumer either clicked on the ad or closed the window.
-* 'Clicked on Ad': 0 or 1 indicated clicking on Ad
+'Clicked on Ad': A binary value (0 or 1) indicating whether the consumer clicked on the ad or not.